 He intended to treat the gruelling route over the Holcombe moors as a training run but finished in 2:19:59 and said: “Once I started, that all went out of the window and I gave as good as I could.”

-The great results continued with Jenny Yates earning a new personal best.
-Jenny was eighth woman and second Vet-50 in 1:11:59 at the City of Preston 10-mile Road Race.
+The great results continued with Jenny Yates who was eighth woman and second Vet-50 in personal best of 1:11:59 at the City of Preston 10-mile Road Race.

 Radcliffe had a trio of runners at the seven-mile Pilgrim’s Cross Fell Race which has 1,100ft of climbing on Holcombe moorland.
 Part of the club’s championship, John Wrigley was 31st overall in 1:00:48, Hayley Winder ran 1:20:31 and Sheila McNulty was second Vet-70 in 1:32:42.